 Mothers and pregnant women even received wages far above those of their male co-workers in order to show appreciation.
 Women enjoyed a high level of gender equality before the imposition of the dark, backward, and pernicious Abrahamic Ideologies (Judaism, Christianity, and especially Islam) after the barbaric Arab invasion upon Persia which destroyed our Equal rights, Freedom of speech and Freedom of religion and replaced those factors with central primitive brutal government, prejudice and slavery.

-The first regular postal service in the world was established in ancient Persia in 6th century BC during the reign of the first king of the Achaemenids, Cyrus the Great (550 BC-529 BC).
+The first regular postal service in the world was established in ancient Persia (Now Iran) in 6th century BC during the reign of the first king of the Achaemenids, Cyrus the Great (550 BC-529 BC).
 The riders would stop at regularly placed “post houses” to get a fresh horse and to pass on their packages, mails of dispatches to another messenger for the remainder of the distance.

 “Neither snow nor rain nor heat nor gloom of night stays these couriers from the swift completion of their appointed rounds”, said the Greek historian Herodotus.